Certificates and Special Academic Programs

 Theology and LatinX Studies Certificate

 The Certificate in Theology and LatinX Studies signifies a student’s concentrated development of research and/or practical competencies in Latinx history, theology, and religious culture.
 The goal of the program is to prepare students for meaningful and effective work in Latinx communities of faith and to explore the rich depth of Latinx religious traditions.
 The program offers academic training in methods of contextual analysis through courses in urban ministry and travel seminars.
 Courses in biblical and historical studies introduce students to the traditions of biblical interpretation as well as the spiritual practices and religious, political, and social influences that have shaped Latinx Christianity.
 Another strength of the program is the study of the history and sociology of migration from Latin American countries.
 Successful completion of the program consists of passing four approved courses in the subject area.
 The certificate can be earned in conjunction with degree program requirements or as a stand-alone certificate.
 If a student wants to substitute other courses including those from one of the other schools in the Boston Theological Institute, they will need to consult with one of the advisors listed below, and receive approval by petition to the academic dean.
-Students wanting more information about the Theology and LatinX certificate or the value of such certification may contact one of the faculty advisors listed on the plan of study below, but Dr. Filipe Maia (firstname.lastname@example.org) is this year’s coordinator of the certificate and he would be the best starting point.
+Students wanting more information about the Theology and LatinX certificate or the value of such certification may contact one of the faculty advisors listed on the plan of study below, however, Dr. Filipe Maia (email@example.com) is this year’s coordinator of the certificate.

 Music Ministry Certificate